 There’s much to consider when picking out housing for college, such as the price, location, and amenities.
 Before getting into the finer details, the first decision is choosing a type of housing.
 Under normal circumstances, it may several take hours’ worth of research to make a wise choice.
 But this guide from The Retreat At Illinois removes the legwork (and guesswork) from the equation, letting you decide on the perfect housing for this semester and beyond.

 Dorms are open to students of the University of Illinois at Urbana–Champaign and are found in residence halls the university owns and manages.
 Traditionally, first-year students lived in dorms by default.
-And though freshman still make up the bulk of residents on campus, more are choosing to live off campus, mainly because of the rise of modern student housing.
+And though freshman still make up the bulk of residents on campus, more are choosing to live near campus, mainly because of the rise of modern student housing.

-The Illinois Street Residence Halls (ISR), comprised of the Townsend and Wardell buildings, is an archetype of UIUC dorm life.
+The Illinois Street Residence Halls (ISR), comprised of the Townsend and Wardell buildings, is an archetype of U of I dorm life.
 The rooms are doubles and triples, which refers to the number of students who share a bedroom.
 The furniture for each student consists of a gray, twin mattress on a tall metal frame (or a bunk bed, in the case of triples), a wood desk with a shelf, and a filing cabinet.
 Storage is limited by a closet and the open space under the bed.
 Restrooms are located in the hallway and are shared by all residents on the floor.
 And there are no sinks or kitchen appliances in the units.

 If you’re not quite ready to be on your own and don’t feel comfortable leaving the university every day, the answer is “Yes.”
-But if you’re eager for independence and a more dynamic experience, the better choice would be to skip the dorms and look for off campus housing near University of Illinois at Urbana–Champaign.
+But if you’re eager for independence and a more dynamic experience, the better choice would be to skip the dorms and look for student housing near University of Illinois at Urbana–Champaign.

 The term “traditional” apartments refers to housing designed for all tenants, not necessarily students.
 At any given time, there are hundreds, if not thousands, of apartments for rent in the Urbana city limits alone.